amalikb/ACIT4030_Machine_Learning_for_images_and_3D_data/README.md

 The trained models can be found in '*02.Trained_Models*' folder.

-Please update the directory with the corrsponding user name in order to run the script successfully!
+Please update the directory with the corresponding user name in order to run the script successfully!

 ## Python Package Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install essential packages if it is needed.